Kanyerezi30/Kanyerezi30/README.md

 - 👀 I’m interested in Genomics and bioinformatics
 - 🌱 I’m currently undertaking a MSC in Bioinformatics
 - 💞️ Expertise in DNA seq, RNA seq, metagenomics, microbiome studies, GWAS plus variant calling from chromatogram files produced by sanger sequencing
-- 📫 How to reach me twitter: @kanyerezi30, Email: kanyerezi30@gmail.com
+- 📫 How to reach me twitter: @kanyerezi30

 <!---
 Kanyerezi30/Kanyerezi30 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.